alebrrr/OEPScode/README.md

 preprocessing-pipeline contains all functions necessary to go from OEPS binaries to MNE objects.

-OEPS creates a folder with input subject name and timestamp on OEPS computer.
+When recording OEPS creates a folder with input subject name and timestamp on OEPS computer.
 This folder contains all recordings for one continuous data streaming session (one recording= one labplatform experiment, the experiment starts and stops recording with sustained trigger).

 in OEPS'structure "experiment" is one data streaming session, with multiple recordings, which is confusing. in the code I refer to OEPS "experiments" as "sessions" but I do not change folder naming.